Undisputed British Heavyweight Championship

 The Undisputed British Heavyweight Championship is a professional wrestling championship owned by the Revolution Pro Wrestling (RevPro/RPW) promotion.
 The title was created and debuted on 16 July 2005 and is the promotion's principal championship.
-The current champion is Great-O-Khan, who is in his first reign.

 The current title was formed after the IPW:UK Championship and the All-England Championship were unified into the Undisputed British Heavyweight Championship, but later became known as simply the "British Heavyweight Championship" after RPW separated itself from International Pro Wrestling: United Kingdom (IPW:UK).
 The title has been defended in the United States and in Japan through RPW's working relationships with New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH).
 In 2018, the championship name was reverted to the "Undisputed British Heavyweight Championship".

 Title history

-Great-O-Khan is the current champion in his first reign.
-He defeated Zak Zodiac (who served as replacement for Ricky Knight Jr.) for the title on Uprising on 17 December 2022, in London, England.
+Sha Samuels is the current champion, in his second reign.
+He won the title by defeating Ricky Knight Jr. for the title at RevPro 13th Anniversary Show: Night 2 on August 23, 2025, in London, England.